vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 ### VISOR
    - (<a name="0075-PLUP-010" href="#0075-PLUP-010">0075-PLUP-010</a>) Can be seen to automatically download the tagged version proposed for install when available at the source location when file meets the format criteria defined
-   - (<a name="0075-PLUP-011" href="#0075-PLUP-011">0075-PLUP-011</a>) Visor automatically upgrades validators to proposed version if requiredMajority has been reached
+   - (<a name="0075-PLUP-011" href="#0075-PLUP-011">0075-PLUP-011</a>) Visor automatically upgrades validators to proposed version if required majority has been reached

 ### Epochs
    - (<a name="(0075-COSMICELEVATOR-012)" href="#(0075-COSMICELEVATOR-012)">(0075-COSMICELEVATOR-012)</a>) Proposing an upgrade block which ought to be the end of an epoch.
 After upgrade takes place, confirm rewards are distributed, any pending delegations take effect, and validator joining/leaving takes effect.